jaydensar/jaydensar.github.io/README.md

 Before you ask; Why does this exist?
 I'll answer that for you.

-1. Catch-all email is a massive plus. (any string characters followed by `@jaydensar.net` is a valid email!)
+1. Catch-all email is a massive plus. (any string of characters followed by `@jaydensar.net` is a valid email!)

 2. I self-host various things.
 It is more convenient to have a valid SSL certificate instead of a self-signed one, and going to `jaydensar.net` instead of some random IP address that I'd have to remember.